JaackSkellington/Pastebin_Monitor/README.md

 │                         [4] Deep Content Filter                 │
 │                                        │                        │
 │                                        ▼                        │
-│                         💾 Save to results/ if match found      │
+│                       💾 Save to results / if match found      │
 └─────────────────────────────────────────────────────────────────┘
 ```